 The Department of Family Social Science offers an online Parent Education certificate that is designed to prepare professionals to plan, coordinate, and teach parent education programs and services for families with children from early childhood through adolescence.

-The online Parent & Family Education License program prepares you to teach parent and family education in Minnesota’s Early Childhood Family Education (ECFE) program.
-Credits earned can be applied towards a M.Ed., Master’s or Ph.D. degree in Family Social Science.
+The Parent and Family Education License program (offered partially online) prepares you to teach parent and family education in Minnesota’s Early Childhood Family Education (ECFE) program.

 Financing your education